Asian Markets Mostly Up, Hong Kong Boosted By Alibaba Rally - UrduPoint

 That has helped offset fading expectations the Federal Reserve will cut interest rates several times this year starting in March.

-Hong Kong piled on more than two percent Wednesday, building on the previous day's gains of more than two percent -- a much-needed advance after tanking around 10 percent from the start of the year to Monday.
+Hong Kong piled on more than two percent at one point Wednesday, building on the previous day's gains of more than two percent -- a much-needed advance after tanking around 10 percent from the start of the year to Monday.

 The Hang Seng's rise was fuelled by a six percent surge in Alibaba on news that Jack Ma and Joseph Tsai had bought about $200 million worth of shares between them, which Bloomberg said was seen as a positive signal to investors in the ecommerce titan.